 A few years ago I was a benefit in L.A.
 It was at a large estate in Beverly Hills, yeah … one of those swanky events… but, it had some cool-ass bands playing.
 It was also for a very good cause.
 So it didn’t surprise me that the Interrupters were on the bill.

 I recall standing behind the stage and as luck would have it, I was standing next to Lynval Golding of the Specials and Rhoda Dakar of the Bodysnatchers.
 We were talking about the bands playing that night, and about the Interrupters.
-They went into a Clash cover that was imply amazing.
-It was surreal when Lynval, Rhoda and I all looked at each other at the same time in response to the song and we all just “DAMN!”
+At that moment, they went into a Clash cover that was imply amazing.
+It was surreal when Lynval, Rhoda and I all looked at each other at the same time and we all just said “DAMN!”
 That’s how good this band is.

-We’re not sure just yet when life will return to normal for all of us, but in the meantime, The Interrupters are working on new music.
+We’re not sure just yet when life will return to normal, but in the meantime, The Interrupters are working on new music.
 They recently provided a new song for the Joe Strummer birthday tribute live stream show.
 As anticipated, they put together a very cool Strummer cover of “Get Down Moses.”